 The beauty of a bird, like a fabric, is in its feathers.
-However, what screams beauty other than an enchanting colour, right?
-These birds adorn colours so beautiful they could strut through the runway with such ease.
+However, what screams beauty other than an enchanting color, right?
+These birds adorn colors so beautiful they could strut through the runway with such ease.
 And guess what, some of them which we shall now list are found right here in Uganda.

 Great Blue Turaco

 It takes skill to spot this bird.
 And oh, what a name, but that’s for another time!
 Though not as endangered as its counterpart the shoebill, it takes a truckload of luck to spot the Green-breasted Pitta.
-Easy on the eye, and mostly soft spoken, this bird boasts of a shimmery broad golden-buff supercillum and black and green plumage that facilitates their camouflage.
+Easy on the eye, and most soft spoken, this bird boasts of a shimmery broad golden-buff supercilium and black and green plumage that facilitates their camouflage.

-Tested bird watching guides like Herbert Byaruhanga maintain that it takes skill to spot.
+Tested bird-watching guides like Herbert Byaruhanga maintain that it takes skill to spot.
 “What makes it so had to come by is that it is quiet for much of the day,” he explains.
-“In instances when it wants to communicate, it whistles softly, sometime so softly for its own ears to hear.”
+“In instances when it wants to communicate, it whistles softly, sometimes so softly for its own ears to hear.”
 It would rather shy off into its perfect world of camouflage and gentle tunes.